graue/potsfyi/README.md

 To play, click on a song in the play queue (on the right).

 ### Running it for real

+**You can't run it for real right now.
+The only implemented form of authentication was based on a service that was discontinued.
+Disregard the following historical information.**

 To start a "production" server, you'll want to leave off the `DEBUG=True` and pass at least 2 more environment variables: